bradeneast/bradeneast.com/blog/_published/Loop through a JSON object and append values to corresponding HTML element.md

 ## 2019/08/04
 ### web development, javascript, html

-Ever needed to display a dynamic list of posts or projects?
-Since I like to keep those things tucked away in a JSON file, I often retrieve them with an approach that calls the javascript `Object.keys()` method.
+Ever needed a quick way to convert data from JSON to HTML, with as few lines of code as possible?
+I find myself need a way to do this all the time, whether I'm wanting to display fetched API data, a list of posts, or something else.
+Since the most common API response format is JSON data, I often unpack them using the javascript `Object.keys()` method.

 In a nutshell, it figures out what class names to look for on DOM elements, and inserts the corresponding JSON value.
 It can be customized with `if` statements, so you can use it with multiple kinds of objects and elements.

-Let's start with some barebones HTML to referenc in the javascript.
+Let's start with some barebones HTML to reference in the javascript.

 ```html